vrmarcelino/CCMetagen/tutorial/README.md

 CCMetagen_merge.py --input_fp $output_dir -t Family -o Bird_family_table
 ```

 It is also possible to summarize taxa at different taxonomic levels within PhyloSeq.
+However, we do not recommend to use the species table produced here to produce a family-level table in PhyloSeq because you will lose information.
+Species-level classifications reported with

 Therefore, we will use the species-level table (Bird_species_table.csv) as input in PhyloSeq.

+---- add warning!!!

 Switch to R to proceed with microbiome analyses using PhyloSeq.